 3) Strategy 1: Maintenance Plan Marketing

-Maintenance agreements are the single best tool for smoothing out seasonal revenue.
-A customer on a maintenance plan pays you $150-$300 per year for two tune-ups (spring AC, fall heating), priority scheduling, and a discount on repairs.
-More importantly, they're a locked-in customer who won't call your competitor when their system breaks.
+Maintenance agreements are the single best tool for smoothing out seasonal revenue across every trade.
+A customer on a plan pays you a predictable annual fee for scheduled visits, priority scheduling, and repair discounts.
+More importantly, they are a locked-in customer who will not call your competitor when something breaks.

-How to Market Maintenance Plans
+How to Market Maintenance Plans During Slow Season

-4) Strategy 2: Shoulder Season Google Ads
+4) Strategy 2: Off-Season Google Ads

 $18-$35